Ultrasound Imaging

 This is an ultrasound of your testicles.
 Like all our ultrasound exams, it is a painless procedure, allowing doctors to see different types of tissues and diagnose a variety of medical conditions.

-Ultrasound FAQ:
+Ultrasound FAQs:

 What is the Difference Between 3D & 4D Ultrasounds?